What Is a Behavioural Addiction?

 Ocean Recovery Centre is a dedicated rehab and detox centre, which is there to help you to get through any addiction.
 We are a no-judgement facility where you can work with trained professionals to get the help that you need and get over your addiction.
-You’ll be able to take part in individual, group and family sessions to help you to understand the root of the problem, as well as get help talking to your loved ones about the situation you find yourself in.
+You’ll be able to take part in individual, group and family sessions to help you understand the root of the problem and get help talking to your loved ones about the situation you find yourself in.

-At the end of your rehab, you’ll get a personalised aftercare plan to help you to adjust to the world outside, without using your addiction as a crutch.
+At the end of your rehab, you’ll get a personalised aftercare plan to help you adjust to the outside world, without using your addiction as a crutch.